merenlab/public-marine-omics-metadata/scripts/README.md

 - separate collection_date in to year, month, day, time
 - streamline column names for environmental metadata (including units in the name for now)

+> [!NOTE]
+No information on layers to be found
+Information in `geo_loc_name` relatively vague ("Pacific Ocean" or "Atlantic Ocean") No information on coastal VS open ocean
+No information on upwelling system or non-upwelling system